Pre-Surgical Suggestions to Prepare You

 Rating Your Pain

 Your physicians and nurses will ask you to rate your pain.
-We use the zero – 10 scale with five being the most severe and zero being no pain.
+We use the zero to ten scale, with ten being the most severe and zero being no pain.
 You should actively participate by asking your physician what to expect regarding pain and what options he or she will use to alleviate your discomfort.

 Pain Control Options